String of Rubies Plant (Othonna capensis) Indoor Care and Propagation Guide

 Brown, dry leaf spots

 String of Rubies Plant brown, dry leaf spots are caused by underwatering.
-Water String of Pickles Plant liberally during the growing season while allowing the top 2-3 in. of the soil to dry out between waterings but do not allow the soil to dry out completely.
+Water the plant liberally during the growing season while allowing the top 2-3 inches of the soil to dry out between waterings but do not allow the soil to dry out completely.

 You liked it?
 Share on social media.